jadecobra/python_tdd_exercises/source/conventions.rst

 Conventions
 ===========

-The following are a few conventions to know in python
+The following are a few conventions to know in Python

 * Comments are represented by the hashtag or pound before the thing that is commented for example